agdnicholson/cakedays/README.md

-# Project Title
+# CakeDays

-CakeDays App that takes in a birthdays CSV file and works out
+A CakeDays App that takes in a birthdays CSV file and works out
 	when employees will get cake this calendar year.
 The calculation will be based on a set out of rules: